instance-id/vectorizer/README.md

 > cargo run works fine, but to build and run standalone, it requires libtorch and for the appropriate env vars to be set, which can be seen in the .env file.

-Running `cargo run` will automatically download the appropriate libtorch version, and you could then simply copy it to a permanent location and set the env vars to that directory. libtorch can be found in the following location after running: target/**/build/torch-sys-**/out/libtorch
+Running `cargo run` will automatically download the appropriate libtorch version, and you could then simply copy it to a permanent location and set the env vars to that directory. libtorch can be found in the following location after that:
+`target/**/build/torch-sys-**/out/libtorch`

 Uses the AllMiniLmL12V2 model for generating the text embeddings.